 Pet Insurance for Veterinary Staff

-Embrace is fortunate to talk with many veterinary hospitals from one end of the country to the other.
+Embrace is fortunate to connect with many veterinary hospitals from one end of the country to the other.
 One concern we hear a lot relates to the cost of providing free or heavily subsidized care to the pets of veterinary staff.

 The Downside of Subsidized Care

 Subsidized care has a negative impact on a veterinary clinic's revenue although there can be wide fluctuation from year to year.
 There is also the lingering question relating to the tax implications.
 IRS Publication 15-B The Employer's Guide to Fringe Benefits states:

 Exclusion from wages.
 You can generally exclude the value of an employee discount you provide an employee from the employee's wages, up to the following limits.